 If you are a coffee-lover, you know that using a French press provides the best way of making the perfect cup of coffee.
 However, what do you do with all those coffee grounds once you’ve finished brewing?
-In this article, we will look at how to dispose of coffee grounds from the french press.
+In this article, I will look at how to dispose of coffee grounds from the french press.

 How to Dispose of Coffee Grounds From French Press